 Above: The home’s front entrance, with the original carved wood doors.

-The home’s architectural design is attributed to Hal Levitt, who is perhaps best known for the homes he designed for Hollywood’s elite after starting his design practice in Los Angeles in the 1950s.
-Krog knew of Levitt’s design work in the Trousdale Estates neighborhood of Beverly Hills, but it was this home (one of only a handful of Levitt designs in the desert) that helped him develop a better understanding of Levitt’s legacy.
+The home’s architectural design is attributed to Hal Levitt, who is perhaps best known for the houses he designed for Hollywood’s elite after starting his design practice in Los Angeles in the 1950s.
+Krog knew of Levitt’s design work in the Trousdale Estates neighborhood of Beverly Hills, but it was this home—one of only a handful of Levitt designs in the desert—that helped him develop a better understanding of Levitt’s legacy.

 Above: The home’s “green guest room.”

 “Levitt was really tuned into how different rooms related to each other and their relative scale,” says Krog.
-This balance was something that particularly appealed to Krog’s design sensibilities, and very little was done to the footprint of the 3,000-square-foot home aside from a reconfiguration of the master bath.
+This balance was something that particularly appealed to Krog’s design sensibilities, and very few changes were made to the footprint of the 3,000-square-foot home, apart from a reconfiguration of the primary bath.

 Above: Vintage George Nelson Modern Management Group desk and credenza in the home’s office, overlooking the pool.
 Vintage desert landscape paintings by Carl Bray and others hang on the wall.

 Above: Restored vintage Brown Jordan furniture on the terrazzo patio.